pencil-js/pencil.js/readme.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-> All contributions are valued, you can add yourself to this list (or request to be added) whatever your contribution is.
+> All contributions are valued, you can add yourself to this list (or request to be) whatever your contribution is.

 ## License